A cross-border France and Spain hiking holiday

 You will head back up into the mountains today with a hike back over the border to France and a high point of 2503m alt.
 There are some pretty steep sections, both up and down, on today’s route including possible frozen snow sections and sections with handrails.
 This is a wild and beautiful mountain environment where you’ll pass mountain lakes and cross mountain cols.
 Make sure your camera battery is fully charged!
 Your destination is the Estagnous refuge which is in a stunning setting at the foot of Mont Valier.
 The food and atmosphere here are superb.

-Today is the day with the most descent as you make your way down through a wild and unspoilt environment to the Riberot valley.
-You will spend the night at the Maison du Valier where once again a superb meal awaits you.
-Local produce is used to create the freshly cooked meals.
+Your final day is the one with the most descent as you make your way down through a wild and unspoilt environment to the Riberot valley.
+You will spend the night back at your starting point in the Maison du Valier where once again a superb meal awaits you.

 A sad day today as you are transferred back to Toulouse to make your way home.